Shark School with Dr. Erich Ritter at Oceanfox

 1. Seven (7) nights at Cape Eleuthera Resort, four (4) person occupancy per condo.

-5. Rental car for each four (4) divers for seven (7) days, gas is the guest responsibility, pick up and return at Governor’s Harbour Airport.
+4. Rental car for each four (4) divers for seven (7) days, gas is the guest responsibility, pick up and return at Governor’s Harbour Airport; arrangements can be made for the other airports.

 If the school is fully booked and you would like to be on the cancellation list, a deposit of $200 is required, if a spot does not open up, your deposit is returned.